google/mangle/docs/spec_builtin_operations.md

   clarity.
 - `fn:date:diff_days(Left, Right)` returns the number of whole days between two dates (`Left - Right`).
 The result is a numeric constant.

+## Decimal conversions

+Decimals can be created and converted using helper functions:

+- `fn:decimal:from_string(String)` parses a decimal string and returns a `/decimal` value.
+- `fn:decimal:from_number(Number)` and `fn:decimal:from_float64(Float)` convert
+  existing numeric types into decimals.
+- `fn:decimal:to_string(Decimal)` formats a decimal as a string.
+Values with non-terminating decimal expansions are rounded to 34 fractional digits.
+- `fn:decimal:to_number(Decimal)` converts decimals that represent integers into `/number` values.
+A runtime error is raised if the decimal has a fractional component or does not fit into 64 bits.
+- `fn:decimal:to_float64(Decimal)` produces an IEEE-754 `float64` approximation
+  of the decimal value.